-It might sound a bit vague at first glance, so to make things a bit clearer, let's take a look at some pictures.
+It might sound a bit vague at first glance, so to clarify things, let's take a look at some pictures.
 There are three different lines fitted for the same data points, (1,2), (2,6), (3,4), (4,7):

 How to find the least squares regression line?

-n is the total number of points.
-The least square fit emerges from these coefficients:
+where n is the total number of points.
+The least-square fit emerges from these coefficients:

-Now, look at the two significant digits from the standard deviations and round the parameters to the corresponding numbers of decimals.
-Remember to use scientific notation for really big, or really small, values.
+Now, look at the two significant digits from the standard deviations and round the parameters to the corresponding decimals numbers.
+Remember to use scientific notation for really big or really small values.